What to do before you cancel EE broadband

 If you’re out of contract: cancelling EE for free

-The best way – for your wallet and sanity – to cancel your broadband contract with EE is if you’ve already reached your minimum term; check your contract to verify your contract length.
-If you’re beyond it then you can safely cancel without worrying about extra fees.
+The best way – for your wallet and sanity – to cancel your broadband contract with EE is if you’ve already reached your minimum term; check your contract to verify.
+If you’re beyond the minimum term you can safely cancel without worrying about extra fees.

-The easiest option is to simply switch to a new provider - when you move to another ISP on the same Openreach (BT line) network used by EE then the new provider will handle the cancellation for you.
+The easiest option is to simply switch to a new provider on the same Openreach (BT line) network used by EE.
+Then the new provider will handle the cancellation for you.

 If you are not switching, or you are moving to a provider on a different network, you need to call EE on 0800 079 0544.
 EE does request a minimum of 30 days’ notice to cancel, so it is good to bear this in mind.
 All EE contact details can be found on our EE customer service and complaints page.